jceminer/cn_gpu_miner/README.md

 Here's the GPU prototype version, which still offers the CPU mode, plus a OpenCL GPU mode.\
 While targetting AMD cards, it may work on nVidia too, i cannot test since I own zero nVidia card.
 To be tested.

-### Netcode Regression reported on 0.30b, with lots of "duplicate shares".
-A fix will come soon.
-CPU-only version not affected.

 # Index

 * [Speed](#speed)